Words in italic type have been added for clarity. They are not found in the original Hebrew or Aramaic.

 The meaning of the word “Hebrew”: “Ivrim : To Cross Over, To Pass Over/Through,– those who had traversed”: there are several mentions of watery crossings: Abraham coming from beyond the River Euphrates, the dramatic Red Sea crossing of the Exodus, and the entry into the Promised Land as they crossed over the River Jordan.

-Pass Over: Exodus 12:23 “For the LORD will pass through to strike the Egyptians; and when He sees the blood on the lintel and on the two doorposts, the LORD will pass over the door and not allow the destroyer to come into your houses to strike you.
+Pass Over: Exodus 12:23 “For the LORD will pass through to strike the Egyptians; and when He sees the blood (of the slain lamb) on the lintel and on the two doorposts, the LORD will pass over the door and not allow the destroyer to come into your houses to strike you.

 ARK